christine-malloy/case-study-vitality/arch/network/network_summary.md

 ## Diagram

-For a detailed UML diagram and comprehensive documentation of the network infrastructure, see [network/network_architecture.md](network/network_architecture.md).
+For a detailed UML diagram and comprehensive documentation of the network infrastructure, see the [Network Architecture Documentation](./).

 ## Benefits